Evgenia Cherkasova, PhD

 “Keeping Alive the Big Questions,” Huffington Post, 2013.

-In Spring 2019 professor Cherkasova joined the "Philosophy as a Way of Life" project (2018-2021) sponsored by the Andrew W. Mellon Foundation -- a network of professors and practitioners interested in publicly engaged philosophy.
-In addition to teaching, research, and administrative work at Suffolk, professor Cherkasova also serves as a reviewer of books and articles, grant proposals evaluator for the NEH and the Austrian Science Fund, and an editorial board member of Dostoevsky Studies.
+In Spring 2019 professor Cherkasova joined the "Philosophy as a Way of Life" project sponsored by the Andrew W. Mellon Foundation—a network of professors and practitioners interested in publicly-engaged philosophy.
+In addition to teaching, research, and administrative work, professor Cherkasova serves on editorial boards and conference-organizing committees (national and international), and reviews books, articles, and grant proposals.
+Professor Cherkasova’s recent publication is “Betting on Zero: Existential Themes in Dostoevsky’s The Gambler.” in Allure of the Wheel: Dostoevsky’s The Gambler, Svetlana Evdokimova (ed.,), Rowman and Littlefield, 2024.

 Awards